 Treating ear infections is pretty straightforward in the early stages, but as an animal begins to have recurrent infections (and this is a VERY common scenario) treatment can become more and more difficult.
 Over time, chronic inflammation causes permanent thickening of the skin in the ear canal, which can lead to a narrowing of the canal itself.
 This narrowing inhibits air flow and normal drainage from the ear and leads to MORE inflammation – a vicious cycle that grows progressively harder to break.

 Chronic treatment contributes to antibiotic resistance and deleterious changes in the normal bacterial flora, again making the likelihood of repeat infection almost a given.

 Treatment consists of proper cleaning with appropriate products (please – I’m begging you – not rubbing alcohol or peroxide) and consistent application of a topical ointment.
 Following directions to the letter (even though our pets never do!) is what helps to ensure that an infection is fully eradicated.
 Often, if the ear canal is significantly swollen, oral steroids are used to diminish the inflammation (don’t worry, they won’t turn Fido into Hulk).
 If it continues to be a chronic problem or these treatments fail, we may begin to venture into more expensive medications, bacterial cultures, deep ear flushes, food trials and referrals for allergy testing.
-Luckily, Petplan pet insurance covers this type of chronic condition, which can really help pet parents afford to always choose the best treatment for their pet.
+Luckily, Petplan pet insurance covers this type of chronic condition (as long as it isn't pre-existing), which can really help pet parents afford to always choose the best treatment for their pet.
 In extreme cases, or “end stage ear disease,” surgical treatment (where the ear canal is opened up or removed entirely) becomes necessary.